-The Balance Sheet, as set out on page 28, shows the value, as at the Balance Sheet date, of the

-Joint Committee's assets and liabilities.
+The Balance Sheet, as set out on page 31, shows the value, as at the Balance Sheet date, of the Joint Committee's assets and liabilities.
 The net assets of the Joint Committee (assets less liabilities) are matched by the reserves held by the Joint Committee.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves, i.e. those reserves that the Joint Committee may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
+The first category of reserves are usable reserves, i.e. those reserves that the

+Joint Committee may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
 The second category of reserves is those that the Joint Committee is not able to use to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.

-The Net Worth of the Joint Committee, at 31 March 2015, remains negative as a result of the Pensions Reserve liability.
+The Net Worth of the Joint Committee, at 31 March 2016, has moved into a positive position as a result of a reduction in the Pensions Reserve liability and an increase in General Reserves.
 The Joint Committee, in accordance with the International Financial Reporting Standards, is required to report the financial position of the pension scheme in the annual statutory accounts.
 There is no immediate need to fund this deficit.

 The pension scheme is managed independently of arc21 by the Northern Ireland Local Government Superannuation Committee (NILGOSC) which has a financial strategy designed to manage surpluses and deficits on an ongoing basis.
-Financial reports are produced regularly and contribution rates (both employer and employee) are adjusted to ensure that, over time, the level of assets available should be sufficient to meet the liabilities of the scheme.
+Financial reports are produced regularly and contribution rates (both employer and employee) are adjusted to ensure that, over time, the level of assets available should be sufficient to meet the liabilities of the scheme